+30. The 5GMS AS may expose an AS Energy Report to the Energy Information AF via reference point E3.
+This AS Energy Report includes energy consumption information of different granularities, including Media AS service locations.

-19. Based on this information, the Energy Information AF and the enclosing Media AF now internally processes the received energy-related information about the Media AS service locations.
+31. Based on the information in the Media AS Energy Report, the Energy Information AF and the enclosing Media AF now internally processes the received energy-related information about the Media AS service locations.

+Steps 20 to 27 are not required by this solution.

+28. Media is delivered between the Media Access Function and service location "SL1" of the Media AS in step 28.

-1a.
-Meanwhile, the Media-aware acould start publishing application
+31a.
+Meanwhile, the Media-aware application could start publishing application layer measurement reports to the network in the MeasurementReportAppLayer message, as specified in TS 38.331 [38331].

+31b.
+The gNodeB forwards this message to the OAM.

+31c.
+Upon the Media AF optionally subscribing to the OAM to receive such information (if desired) the OAM forwards the UE Application Layer QoE measurement to the Media AF.

-31b.31d.
-The Energy Information AF and Media AF map the UEs with the Media AS service locations, based on the BaseURL of the service location of the Media AS as well as based on the reported UE-related metrics and the service location of Media AS energy-related information.
+31d.
+The Energy Information AF and Media AF map the UEs with the Media AS service locations, based on the BaseURL of the service location of the Media AS as well as based on the reported UE-related metrics and the information in the Media AS Energy Report about service locations.

+Media streaming session adaptation based on energy information:

-In steps 21 to 27 the Media AS service location is reselected based on the reported energy-related characteristics.
+In steps 19 to 25 the Media AS service location is reselected based on the reported energy-related characteristics.

-21. The Energy Information AF sends the new configuration information to the UE client (EIC of the Media session Handler), with the list of newly available Media AS service location endpoints, per clause 5.19.3.3 of the present document.
-This is sent as metadata to the UE client, via M5 interface via Service Access Information which may include Media Player Entry URLs and BaseURL of the new Media AS service location endpoint as per clause 5.2.6 of TS 26.501.
+32. The Energy Information AF sends new configuration information to the UE Media Client (Energy Information Collector of the Media session Handler), with the list of newly available Media AS service location endpoints, per clause 5.19.3.3 of the present document.
+This is sent as metadata to the UE client, via M5 interface via Service Access Information which may include Media Player Entry URLs and BaseURL of the new Media AS service location endpoint as per clause 5.2.6 of TS 26.501 [23].

-The Media Session Handler based on treceived by the select service end-points based on internal end-points.22.
+35. The Media Session Handler based on this information received by the Energy Information Collector select service end-points based on internal end-points.

+35a.
 The Media Session Handler selects a new Media AS service location for its current session without modifying the on-going session.

-23.This results in the Media Session Handler sending a notification to the Media AF about the modification of Media AS service location endpoint.

-24. The Media Session Handler requests the Media Access Function to switch to new Media AS service location.
+35b.
+The Media Session Handler requests the Media Access Function to switch to new Media AS service location.

-25. A new media delivery transport session is established with the "EAS2" service location of the Media AS.
+35c.
+A new media delivery transport session is established between the Media Access Function and the "SL2" service location of the Media AS.

-26. The Media Access Function notifies the Media Session Handler of the successful establishment of the new media delivery transport session in the previous step.
+35d.
+The Media Access Function notifies the Media Session Handler at reference point M11 of the successful establishment of the new media delivery transport session in the previous step.

+35e: The Media Session Handler relays this notification to its Energy Information Collector via an internal API.

+35f.
+This results in the Energy Information Collector sending a notification to the Energy Information AF about the modification of Media AS service location endpoint.

-27. Media delivery session is established between Media Session handler and Media Access Function.
-Media delivery starts via the new Media AS service location "Service Location 2 (SL2)".
+35g.
+Media is delivered to/from the new Media AS service location "SL2".